 The Workforce Management Plan (WMP) provides a roadmap to manage Council's workforce ensuring that we have the right number of people with the right skills, in the right job, at the right time.
 This plan focuses on retaining staff, developing leaders, up skilling Managers, and providing appropriate learning and participation opportunities in order to achieve the Delivery Program.

 Our WMP is supported by the Learning and Development Plan and The Workplace Health and Safety Strategy.
-Together these three

-Our WMP is supported by the Learning and Development Plan and T documents guide and measure the performance of our workforce.
+Together these three documents guide and measure the performance of our workforce.